Postgraduate MSc/PgDip/PgCert

 What about after uni?

-This course has helped students to progress to leadership positions within the field of psychological therapies and to advance to more senior practitioner and research roles.
-Some of our graduates have gone on to complete a doctorate in clinical psychology, training as a Psychological Wellbeing Practitioner, or received bursaries toward PhD study.
+This course has helped students progress to leadership positions within the field of psychological therapies and advance to more senior practitioner and research roles.
+Some of our graduates have gone on to complete a doctorate in clinical psychology, train as psychological wellbeing practitioners, or receive bursaries toward PhD study.

 Requirements